 In Procore, a submittal workflow template provides users with 'Admin' level permission on the Submittals tool with the ability to define the submitter(s) and approver(s) for your project's submittal review process.
 You can create multiple workflow templates to suit the specific needs of your review process.

-When using Procore to manage your project's submittals process, a submitter is the term that identifies the person who has provided the information contained within a submittal (for example, drawings, plans, documents, and so on.) to the general contractor so that the design team can review and approve the submittal.
-Typically, the person designated as being in the submitter role on a submittal is a contact that works for the responsible contractor (i.e., a subcontractor or a construction manager).
+When using Procore to manage your project's submittals process, a submitter is a term that identifies the person who has provided the information contained within a submittal (for example, drawings, plans, documents and so on.) to the head contractor so that the design team can review and approve the submittal.
+Typically, the person designated as being in the submitter role on a submittal is a contact that works for the responsible contractor (for example, a subcontractor or a construction manager).

 Supplementary General Conditions